syedaffanhamdani/cs-jokes/ReadMe.md

-This file is collection of Jokes about Software Development
+This file is a collection of Jokes about Software Development

 # Whys of dev life
-what are the two biggest why questions in a developers life?
+what are the two biggest why questions in a developer's life?
 - why does it not work? 😩
 - why does it work!!! 🤯